-- Most metabolic disorders are inherited in an autosomal recessive pattern; only individuals having two mutant alleles are affected. - Although a mutant allele produces reduced or no enzyme activity, it usually does not alter the health of a heterozygous carrier. - Since many of the genes encoding disease-related enzymes have been cloned and their mutations characterized, carrier testing and prenatal diagnosis for many metabolic disorders is available. - Testing samples of dried blood for elevated levels of metabolites in the newborn period (e.g., for phenylketonuria and galactosemia) remains the most commonly used population-based screening test for metabolic disorders.
+- Most metabolic disorders are inherited in an autosomal recessive pattern; only individuals having two mutant alleles are affected.
+Minority are X linked - Although a mutant allele produces reduced or no enzyme activity, it usually does not alter the health of a heterozygous carrier. - Since many of the genes encoding disease-related enzymes have been cloned and their mutations characterized, carrier testing and prenatal diagnosis for many metabolic disorders is available.
+(We take amniotic fluid sample during pregnancy screening for metabolic disorders) - Testing samples of dried blood for elevated levels of metabolites in the newborn period (e.g., for phenylketonuria and galactosemia) screening for 20 different disorders via blood test remains the most commonly used populationbased screening test for metabolic disorders.